 It will also enable the public to again access the Public Information Library via the Piazza, as when the Centre Pompidou was first opened, thus enhancing public circulation between the open-plan spaces, designed to receive both a museum and a centre for creation, where the plastic arts go hand in hand with film, music, live shows, books and research, as well discussion and debating.

-To improve access to exhibitions in Galleries 1 and 2 on level 6, the Centre Pompidou is introducing for the first time a mandatory advance-reservation system with a choice of time slots.
+To improve access to exhibitions, the Centre Pompidou is introducing for the first time a mandatory advance-reservation system with a choice of time slots.

 To book your ticket online: https://billetterie.centrepompidou.fr